Get in Touch

 • Identifying processes using files or sockets

-• Repeating a command at a constant interval
+• Repeating commands at constant intervals

-• Repeating a command looping over files
+• Repeating commands over files

-• Starting a program from the GUI
+• Starting programs from the GUI

-• Customizing programs to be started
+• Customizing startup programs

 • Killing a process